Thinker: Learning to Plan and Act

 \subsection{Detailed Results on Atari 2600}

+The performance of Thinker and the baselines on Atari 2600 can be found in Table \ref{table:baseline_atari}, corresponding to the learning curves shown in Figure \ref{fig:main_atari}.
+We include two additional baselines, UNREAL \cite{jaderberg2017reinforcement} and LASER \cite{schmitt2020off}, for comparison.
+The results of the baselines are taken from their original papers.

+We note that Thinker's performance on Atari 2600 lags behind that of state-of-the-art algorithms.
+There are several possible reasons: (i) we did not tune hyper-parameters on Atari 2600; (ii) learning to plan may require a much larger number of frames to show significance, similar to how MuZero requires 20 billion frames.
+As the goal of the experiments on Atari 2600 is to demonstrate the general advantage of the Thinker-augmented MDP over the raw MDP, we leave the problem of mastering Atari 2600 using Thinker for future study.
+In principle, more advanced RL algorithms, including the baselines, could be applied to the Thinker-augmented MDP.

 The final scores and the corresponding learning curves for each individual Atari game are presented in Table \ref{table:atari_score} and Figure \ref{fig:each_atari}, respectively.
-The Rainbow results presented in Table \ref{table:atari_score} are taken from the original paper \cite{hessel2018rainbow}, where the reported score is obtained from the best agent snapshots throughout training.
+The Rainbow results are taken from the original paper \cite{hessel2018rainbow}, where the reported score is obtained from the best agent snapshots throughout training.
 The learning curves of Rainbow in Figure \ref{fig:each_atari} are also taken from the original paper.

 To validate the reproducibility of our results, we carried out multiple runs of five selected games with three different seeds.
 These games include \texttt{battle zone}, \texttt{double dank}, \texttt{name this game}, \texttt{phoenix}, and \texttt{qbert}.
 The selection of these games was influenced by the recommendations of \cite{aitchison2022atari}, which suggests that these five games are pivotal in predicting the median human-normalized score.
 The final scores for these five games are displayed in Table \ref{table:atari5_score}, and their individual learning curves can be found in Figure \ref{fig:each_atari5}.
 The results for these five games, as presented in other figures and tables in this paper, are derived from the average of these three seed values.
-Given that each run requires approximately a week of computational time on a workstation equipped with two A100 GPUs, and considering that Sokoban is our primary testing ground, we find it adequate to conduct three seeds for each of the five selected games.